Salesforce Data Integration: Definition, Challenges, Benefits, and Implementation

 How to Integrate Your Data in Salesforce Using Exalate

 We can integrate data between apps like GitHub, Zendesk, and Jira with Salesforce using Exalate.
-It is a decentralized integration solution that allows you to have full control over your data (both incoming and outgoing).
+It is a decentralized integration solution that gives you full control over your data (both incoming and outgoing).

 Alright, let’s get right to it.

-• Visit Salesforce AppExchange and search for “Exalate”.
-Locate the “Get it Now” button and proceed to click on it.
+• Visit Salesforce AppExchange and search for “Exalate”. click the “Get it Now” button.

-• Decide where you want to install Salesforce: either “Install in This Org” or in a Sandbox org.
+• Decide where to install Salesforce: “Install in This Org” or a Sandbox org.
 For my installation, I opted to install it in the current org.

 • After selecting your preferred installation destination, scroll down to the bottom of the screen and review the terms and conditions.
-Once you are satisfied, click on “Confirm and Install” to begin the installation process.
+Once happy, click “Confirm and Install” to begin the installation process.

 • Specify the users for whom you want to install Salesforce.
 Keep in mind that you can modify this later.
 In my case, I chose “Install for All Users” and clicked “Install”.